jaikarve/databricks-aws-e2-cft/README.md

     * __HIPAAparm__: Entering "Yes" creates a template for creating clusters in the HIPAA account.
     * __TagValue__: All new AWS objects get a tag with the key name.
 Enter a value to identify all new AWS objects that this template creates.
 For more information, see https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html.
     * __ExistingCrossAccountIAMRoleARN__: An IAM cross-account role is required for the control plane to launch compute in the data plane.
 If you already configured a cross-account IAM role adhering to [these requirements](https://docs.databricks.com/administration-guide/account-api/iam-role.html), specify the ARN of that IAM role here.  __IMPORTANT__: If you do provide a pre-configured cross-account IAM role, it must adhere to the [requirements](https://docs.databricks.com/administration-guide/account-api/iam-role.html) with all the appropriate policies.
 Do not specify this value if you are looking to create the cross-account role through this template.
+    * __ExistingCrossAccountIAMRoleName__: If an IAM cross-account role is configured already, the role name should be passed in this parameter.
     * __NewCrossAccountIAMRoleName__: Enter a unique cross-account IAM role name if you wish to have Databricks create the cross-account IAM role.
 The IAM role will be configured according to [the Databricks cross-account IAM role documentation](https://docs.databricks.com/administration-guide/account-api/iam-role.html).
     * __BucketName__: The name of your root bucket.
 This bucket will contain root storage for workspace objects like cluster logs, notebook revisions, and job results libraries.